The best alternative courier work platform?

 Again this is one of those things that is very hard to quantify.
 There are probably going to be some bad actors on every work exchange site you join, but the vast majority are there for the right reasons and you just have to learn who to trust.
 The review system helps you see at a glance who has already shown themselves to be worth working with, so use that to your advantage.

-Couriers TV Final Rating: The Courier Exchange: 3 / 5
+Couriers TV Final Rating: Same Day Courier Network: 3 / 5

 - It’s fast.

 - Still nowhere near the volume of work as CX